Behavior Clip Chart Soccer (English/Spanish)

 No time to think about this right now?
 Then pin for later!

 Undoubtedly, no two classes are alike, so you need to find what works best for your classroom.
+If you teach middle or high school, you should definitely check out the CHAMPS system (blog post hopefully coming soon)!
 Since behavior clip charts offer a lot of flexibility and options, I think they are a wonderful tool.
 Now that you have learned about my system, I hope you’ll try it and let me know how it goes!
 I know it sounds a tad confusing, so if you have any questions feel free to contact me or leave them in a comment and I will do my best to respond!
 If you’d like to purchase this set, please click on the pic!
 Thanks for your support!